esase/tiny-http/docs/index.rst

         use Tiny\Http\RequestCliParams;
         use Tiny\Http\RequestHttpParams;

-        // a good tip: the should be placed in a factory
+        // a good tip: this should be placed in a factory
         $request = new Request((php_sapi_name() === 'cli'
             ? new RequestCliParams($_SERVER)
             : new RequestHttpParams($_SERVER)